fangq/mcx/README.txt

  0.e+00 5.e-09 1e-10  # time-gates(s): start, end, step

-in the 5th row in the input file, MCX will produce 50 flux distributions, corresponding to the time-windows at [0 0.1] ns, [0.1 0.2]ns ... and [4.9,5.0] ns.
-To convert the flux distributions to the fluence distributions for each time-window, you just need to multiply each solution by the width of the window, 0.1 ns in this case.
-To convert the time-domain flux to the continuous-wave (CW) fluence, you need to integrate the flux in t=[0,inf].
-Assuming the flux after 5 ns is negligible, then the CW fluence is simply sum(flux_i*0.1 ns, i=1,50).
-You can read
+in the 5th row in the input file, MCX will produce 50 fluence-rate snapshots, corresponding to the time-windows at [0 0.1] ns, [0.1 0.2]ns ... and [4.9,5.0] ns.
+To convert the fluence rate to the fluence for each time-window, you just need to multiply each solution by the width of the window, 0.1 ns in this case.
+To convert the time-dependent fluence-rate to continuous-wave (CW) fluence (fluence in short), you need to integrate the fluence-rate along the time dimension.
+Assuming the fluence-rate after 5 ns is negligible, then the CW fluence is simply sum(flux_i*0.1 ns, i=1,50).
-<tt>mcx/examples/validation/plotsimudata.m</tt>
+You can read <tt>mcx/examples/validation/plotsimudata.m</tt>
-and <tt>mcx/examples/sphbox/plotresults.m</tt> for examples to compare an MCX output with the analytical flux/fluence solutions.
+and <tt>mcx/examples/sphbox/plotresults.m</tt> for examples to compare an MCX output with the analytical fluence-rate/fluence solutions.

 One can load an mc2 output file into Matlab or Octave using the loadmc2 function in the <mcx root>/utils folder.